 Title I of the ADA prohibits discrimination in any employment decision against a qualified person with a disability.
-This section of the ADA applies to any employer ...
+This section of the ADA applies to any employer that is engaged in a business or activity that "affects" interstate commerce and that has 15 or more employees.
+The prohibition of discrimination ...

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."